Welcome to the Soaring Wings community!

 Early Childhood to Elementary Prep

 Elementary Prep class is for the Early Childhood student who is socially and emotionally mature enough for a longer school day and ready for a little more challenge than is offered during morning class.

 Younger Prep students practice practical life, sensorial and penmanship skills.
 They practice the letter sounds and move into word building as well as number and quantity recognition.Older students spend the afternoon practicing their reading, writing and math skills.
 When evaluating a student for Prep, we consider the following:

 - The child should be able to manage the steps of lunch at school such as setting a place, using the microwave, washing dishes, cleaning up spills and crumbs.

-- The child should be able to recognize boundaries and observe indoor and outdoor rules.
+- The child should be proficient at recognizing boundaries and observing indoor and outdoor rules.

 - The child should no longer be in need of an afternoon nap.